 Online access to the complete set of US Federal Census Records from 1790 to 1930, over 25,000 family and local histories, over 1.6 million genealogy and local history articles, and selected records from Revolutionary War Era Pension and Bounty-Land Warrant Application Files.
 Provided by Libraries of Warren County.

 Provides searchable access to more than 300 hundred years of local historical newspapers dating back to the 17th century.
-Every part of every page is searchable, including valuable local articles, advertisements, editorials, classified ads, and obituaries.
-The full collection of NewspaperARCHIVE Library Edition contains more than 130 million digitized pages of content from over 6,000 newspapers throughout North America, the UK, and other select countries worldwide.
+NewspaperARCHIVE Library Edition contains more than 130 million digitized pages of content from over 6,000 newspapers throughout North America, the UK, and other select countries worldwide.
 Attention: This resource will soon be available remotely with your library card as well as in any of our libraries!
 They have improved their interface- After entering your library card number, register with a personalized username and password to easily save clippings and few articles that you can retrieve anytime.

-A database of encyclopedias and specialized reference and informational books including medical and mental health, self-help, finances, cookbooks, diet and exercise, business and marketing information, and much more.
+Formerly known as GVRL, GALE eBooks provides specialized reference and informational eBooks including medical and mental health, self-help, finances, cookbooks, diet and exercise, business and marketing information, and much more.
 These materials, previously only available in the library, are now online from the library or remotely 24/7, and allow multiple users to access any of the books at any time – no checkouts or holds required.
 Because each library creates its own eBook collection, the content you see may vary if you use the database at different libraries (your school, your public library, or your office).
 Titles are purchased and managed by both Seneca District Libraries and POWERLibrary.

 Explore thousands of digitized documents and photographs from unique collections in libraries across Pennsylvania.
 You’ll be amazed by what you find!
 A POWERLibrary Resource.